Cerapter/naon/README.md

   If no `"text"` `ICPiece` appears after this piece, it should be pruned from the IC message.
 - `"delay"`
-  - `time: Number`: the client should wait this much in miliseconds before continuing to interpet the IC message.
+  - `time: Number`: the client should wait this much in milliseconds before continuing to interpret the IC message.
   No defaults.
   Cannot be `0` or negative.
   At least the server should do sanity checks here.